MarkHonz/MarkHonz/README.md

 ### Hi there 👋

-I'm Mark from Ohio, a self taught developer who is passionate about learning and finding new ways to solve problems.
+I'm Mark from Youngstown, Ohio, a self taught developer who is passionate about learning and finding new ways to solve problems.
 I enjoy creating professional websites that exceed customer expectations.

 Skills: REACT / JS / TS / EXPRESS.JS / HTML / CSS / POSTGRES